vyos/vyos-documentation/docs/configexamples/l3vpn-hub-and-spoke.rst

 **NOTE:** VyOS Router (tested with VyOS 1.4-rolling-202110310317) –  The configurations below are specifically for VyOS 1.4.x.

-General information can be found in the :ref:`l3vpn-vrfs` chapter.
+General information can be found in the :ref:`configuration/vrf/index:L3VPN VRFs` chapter.